 Bavaria is the southeast region of Germany, the land of fairytale castles, Oktoberfest, and lederhosen.
 With the Alps to the south and idyllic towns dotting its hillsides, Bavaria is a beautiful and romantic destination.
 View the Alps from Germany’s highest peak at Zugspitze, tour crazy King Ludwig II’s storybook castle Neuschwanstein, learn about WWII history in Munich and Berchtesgaden, and even take day trips into Austria.
-Bavaria is one of our favorite spots in the world and you will see why on this fast but very enjoyable Bavaria itinerary.
+Bavaria is one of our favorite spots in Europe and you will see why on this fast but very enjoyable Bavaria itinerary.

 Bavaria Itinerary Day 1